How to determine the amount of traffic your site's web server can safely handle

 One thing's for sure; testing must happen before it's too late.
 We've all heard the phrase, ‘closing the stable door after the horse has bolted’.
 It couldn't be more appropriate for the problems huge traffic surges can bring to your business.

-What can you do with all that extra traffic to stop it crippling your website's speed or app performance?
+What can you do with all that extra high traffic to stop it crippling your website's speed or app performance?

 Opting to deliver third-party content

 Caching content for re-delivery is another option.
-For subsequent users viewing the same data, it can pay to utilize server-side caching, content delivery networks, proxy and browser caches, or any other type of client-side storage available during the process.
+For subsequent users viewing the same data, it can pay to utilize server-side caching, quality content delivery networks, proxy and browser caches, or any other type of client-side storage available during the process.
 These are often deployed with minimal changes to your domain name server configuration.

 Load balancing your web servers